The following set of pages describes the process for developing addons for OpenBVE.

 Basic Setup for creating a new addon:

-This consists of two major tools- Object Viewer and Route Viewer , and two minor tools Train Editor and Object Bender
+They consist of two major tools- Object Viewer and Route Viewer , and two minor tools Train Editor and Object Bender.

 Route Viewer allows you to render and view a route file.
 It supports viewing a route, reloading routes, visualising certain non-visual commands (such as Track.Section ), and jumping to stations and point of interest.

 Object Viewer allows you to view the 3D model formats which OpenBVE supports.
 It supports viewing multiple objects overlaid, reloading objects, and generates a list of errors in object files.

 The Train Editor allows the editing of a train.dat file, including modifying properties and values, previewing train acceleration curves, and plotting of train sounds pitch and volume.

 ObjectBender is a utility that helps create curved objects from shorter segments, for example, a 25m-long curved rail from a 5m rail segment.